TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Face Handles](images/FaceTool.png)

 Moving the mouse pointer over an face handle highlights that handle with a red outline.
 Additionally, the face edges are rendered thicker.
 Selecting face handles works in the same way as selecting vertex handles.
 Click on a handle to select it.
-Multiple handles can be selected by holding #key(308).
+Multiple handles can be selected by holding #key(Ctrl).
 Selected handles are rendered in red.
 The face tool also allows you to select multiple faces using a selection lasso.
 Left drag with the mouse button to create a rectangular selection lasso.
 Release the left mouse button, and all face handles contained in the lasso are selected.
 If the lasso rectangle contains a face handle that's already selected, then it will be deselected.
-To ensure that all face handles contained in the lasso are selected regardless of their previous selection state, hold #key(308).
+To ensure that all face handles contained in the lasso are selected regardless of their previous selection state, hold #key(Ctrl).

 When you have selected some face handles, you can move them around by dragging them with the left mouse button.
 Moving face handles (and their corresponding faces) works in same way as moving vertices, with the exception that the tool only supports relative snapping of the move distances.
 Like the vertex tool, the face tool will detect if two or more brushes share an face and move the faces of all selected brushes if a shared face is moved.